 This is the plant-based autumn pizza of your dreams!
 Made with savory roasted butternut squash, sweet, caramelized red onions, cashew cheese, and zippy arugula.
 A perfect party appetizer or flavorful vegan meal.

 This butternut Brussels sprout salad is so colorful and festive!
 Made with crispy shaved Brussels sprouts and tender roasted squash, it's a celebration of autumn.
-The salad is topped with a creamy, cashew-based dressing and bright pomegranate arils.
+The salad is topped with a Dijon vinaigrette and bright pomegranate arils.

 Quinoa, kale, butternut squash, and edamame are brought together with a creamy sauce in this protein-packed vegan recipe.
 The meal has about 20 grams of protein and tons of nutrition.
 Easy to make ahead and perfect for busy nights!